Learn about current and recent parks and recreation projects in Congress Park:

 Survey 1: CLOSED as of 9/23/2019

-This project will build on community input to redesign and expand the existing playground to meet play, safety and accessibility needs.
-The project will complement the improvements made at the adjacent pool and also address the need for improved sidewalk connections throughout the park.
+The playground was redesigned and expanded with community feedback to meet play, safety and accessibility needs.
+The project complements the improvements made at the adjacent pool and addressed the need for improved sidewalk connections throughout the park.

 Download the project information sheet

-Sport court improvements include re-surfacing of courts, along with reducing noise impacts on adjacent residences, plus accessibility improvements.
+Sport court improvements include re-surfacing of courts and accessibility improvements.
 The project is funded by DPR Capital Funds.
 Construction is anticipated to begin fall 2023 with preparation work starting in the spring.

 Starting Monday, April 3, the upper sport courts at Congress Park (with the exception of the south tennis courts) will close in preparation for an upcoming renovation project.
 As part of the renovation, the courts will undergo asbestos abatement in coordination with the Denver Department of Public Health & Environment (DDPHE) and Colorado Department of Public Health and Environment (CDPHE).